-If the employer's workforce at any facility or establishment contains 10% or more of persons who speak a language other than English as their preferred language, that employer shall translate the harassment, discrimination, and retaliation policy into every language spoken by at least 10% of the workforce.
+If the employer's workforce at any facility or establishment contains 10% or more of persons who speak a language other than English as their preferred language, that employer shall translate the harassment, discrimination, and retaliation policy into every language spoken by at least 10% of the workforce [12].

 As noted, employers who do business in California and employ five or more part-time or full-time employees must provide at least one hour of training regarding the prevention of sexual harassment, including harassment based on gender identity, gender expression, and sexual orientation, to each non-supervisory employee and two hours of such training to each supervisory employee.
-Beginning January 1, 2021, new supervisory employees must be trained within six months of assuming their supervisory position, and new non-supervisory employees must be trained within six months of hire.
-Employees must be retrained at least once every two years.
+New supervisory employees must be trained within six months of assuming their supervisory position, and new nonsupervisory employees must be trained within six months of hire.
+Employees hired to work less than six months must be trained within 30 calendar days after hire or within 100 hours worked, whichever is earlier.
+Employees must be retrained at least once every two years [3; 12].